danielkellydev/chinesemedformula_API/readme.md

 - Simplified testing: ORMs provide a simplified interface for working with databases, making it easier to write unit tests for database-related code.
 This makes it easier to identify and fix bugs, ultimately improving the overall quality of the application.

+(Hoyos, 2019; SQLAlchemy ORM — SQLAlchemy 1.4 Documentation, n.d.; What Is an ORM – The Meaning of Object Relational Mapping Database Tools, 2022)

 <br>

 ## What are the key functionalities of an ORM?